 Risk and opportunity management system

-At Group level, risks and opportunities below €500 million are classified as “Low”, between €500 million and €1 billion as “Medium”, and above €1 billion as “High”.
+At Group level, risks and opportunities below €500 million are classified as “Low”, between €500 million and €1 billion as “Medium” and above €1 billion as “High”.
 For the quantification of each risk and opportunity category in the Management Report, the individual risks and opportunities are summarized for each category.
-The assessment of the dimensions probability of occurrence and possible impact is based on the levels shown in table B.63 and is conducted before measures are implemented.
-In addition to the quantifiable risks and opportunities, risk management also considers qualitative risks and opportunities, which primarily comprise those risks connected with aspects presented in the non-financial report.
+The assessment of the dimensions, probability of occurrence and possible impact, is based on the levels shown in table B.70 and is conducted before measures are planned.
+In addition to the quantifiable risks and opportunities, risk management also considers qualitative risks and opportunities.
+Qualitative risks include issues that can have a negative impact on the public’s perception and thus on the reputation of the Daimler Group.
+They primarily comprise those risks connected with aspects presented in the Non-Financial Report.
+Risks in connection with compliance violations are also considered in the context of risk management.
 In the context of describing the risk and opportunity categories, significant changes in comparison to the prior year are explained.

 |Level||Probability of occurrence|